 directed by Mike Judge, Tricia Brock, Maggie Carey, Alec Berg, Charlie McDowell, Eric Appel, Jamie Babbit, Tim Roche, Clay Tarver, Gillian Robespierre, Matt Ross, Liza Johnson, and Pete Chatmon

-Back in 2015, while waiting for a ride to LAX, my cousing Walter turned to me and said, “Hey, have you watched this new series, Silicon Valley?”
+Back in 2015, while waiting for a ride to Logan International in Boston, my cousin Walter turned to me and said, “Hey, have you watched this new series, Silicon Valley?”
 I knew that it was an HBO show about the eponymous region south of San Francisco, but not much else.
 Two episodes later, I was sold.
 The misadventures of a group of programmers trying to make it big in the world of high-tech, Silicon Valley may be a parody of the real thing, but you can tell it’s very close (co-creator Mike Judge based the show on his own experiences in the industry).
 For anyone who’s liked Judge’s previous forays into workplace satire such as Office Space (1999) and Extract (2009), Silicon Valley‘s distinct brand of absurdity is a must.
 Thank you, cuz.
 “That guy fucks!”

 created and written by Craig Mazin